The Magnificent Seven: Plot

-Some fearful villagers thereupon call for the gunfighters to leave.
-Even some of the seven waver, but Chris insists that they stay, even threatening to kill anyone who suggests giving up the fight.
-The seven ride out to make a surprise raid on Calvera's camp but find it abandoned.
-Returning to the village, they are caught by Calvera and his men, who have colluded with some of the villagers to sneak in and take control.
-Calvera spares the seven's lives, believing they have learned the simple farmers are not worth fighting for and fearing reprisals from the gunfighters' "friends" across the border.
+The seven ride out for a pre-emptive raid on Calvera's camp but find it abandoned.
+Returning to the village, they are captured by Calvera and his men, who have colluded with some of the villagers to sneak in and take control.
+Calvera spares the seven's lives, part believing they have been disillusioned by the betrayal, and part fearing reprisals from their friends across the border.

 Preparing to depart, Chris and Vin admit they have become emotionally attached to the village.
-Bernardo likewise gets angry when the boys he befriended call their parents cowards.
-Chico declares that he hates the villagers; when Chris points out he grew up as a farmer as well, Chico angrily responds that it is men like Calvera and Chris who made the villagers what they are.
+Britt declares that no man will take his gun and see him ride away.
+Chico insists that he hates the villagers; when Chris points out he grew up as a farmer as well, Chico angrily responds that it is men like Calvera and Chris who made the villagers what they are.

-The seven gunmen are escorted some distance from the village, where their weapons are returned to them.
-They debate their next move and all but Harry, who believes the effort will be futile and suicidal, agree to return and fight.
+The gang escorts the seven gunmen from the village and returns their weapons.
+The seven debate their next move.
+All agree to return and fight, except Harry, who believes the effort is futile and suicidal.

 The gunmen infiltrate the village and a gunfight breaks out.
 Harry, who has had a change of heart, returns in time to save Chris's life but is himself fatally shot.
-Harry pleads to know what they were fighting for, and Chris lies about a hidden gold mine to let Harry believe he died for a fortune; Harry smiles before dying.
-Lee finds the nerve to burst into a house where several villagers are being held, shooting their captors and releasing the prisoners to join the fight but is gunned down as he leaves the house.
+Harry pleads to know what they were fighting for, and Chris lies about hidden gold to let Harry believe he died for a fortune; Harry smiles before dying.
+Lee finds the nerve to burst into a house where several villagers are being held, shooting their captors and releasing the prisoners to join the fight, but is gunned down as he leaves the house.
 Bernardo, shot protecting the boys he befriended, tells them as he dies to see how bravely their fathers fought.
-Britt dies after shooting at many bandits but exposing himself from cover.
-Chris shoots Calvera, who asks him, "You came back... to a place like this?
-Why?
-A man like you?
-Why?"
-He dies without receiving an answer.
-The remaining bandits take flight.
+Britt dies after killing many bandits and exposing himself from cover.
+Chris shoots Calvera, who demands to know why he came back for the village.
+The remaining bandits flee.

-The three surviving gunmen ride out of town.
-As they stop atop a hill overlooking the village, Chico parts company with them, realizing he wants to stay with Petra.
-Chris and Vin bid farewell to the village elder, who tells them that only the villagers have really won, whereas the gunslingers are "like the wind, blowing over the land and passing on."
-As they pass the graves of their fallen comrades, Chris admits, "The Old Man was right.
-Only the farmers won.
-We lost.
-We'll always lose."
+Chris, Vin, and Chico bid farewell to the village elder.
+The elder tells them that only the villagers have won, whereas the gunslingers are "like the wind, blowing over the land and passing on."
+As they pause for one last glance back at the village, Chico decides to stay with Petra.
+As they pass the graves of their fallen comrades, Chris admits the elder was right.